dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 Don't worry, you'll have answers to my questions soon!
 If you are new to *ReactJS*, I'll advise you check out this [excellent ReactJS tutorial](https://auth0.com/blog/reactjs-authentication-tutorial).
 If you already know *ReactJS*, then you need to know what makes *Preact* stand out in the list of JavaScript UI frameworks.

-The key concepts in Preact are virtually thesame with ReactJS and I covered them [extensively here](https://auth0.com/blog/reactjs-authentication-tutorial).
+The key concepts in Preact are virtually the same with ReactJS and I covered them [extensively here](https://auth0.com/blog/reactjs-authentication-tutorial).
 Let's quickly go over a few similarities.

-> **Note**: Preact is to a large extent a petite version of React.
+> **Note**: Preact is to a large extent, a petite version of React.
 In fact the P in Preact stands for `petite`.

 {% include tweet_quote.html quote_text="Preact is to a large extent a petite version of React.
 In fact the P in Preact stands for petite." %}